Raphael-Cruzado/java_practice/README.md

 # java_practice
-a place to practice java algos and school projects
+a place to AaPractice.practice java algos and school projects